Special Functions for Heat Kernel Expansion: Introduction

 In our work we use the recurrence relations in a slightly different context.
 It turns out that, based on the Seeley--DeWitt coefficients, one can define a family of functions of a special form, and due to the property described above the new functions are transformed into each other by the action of the Laplace operator.
 Thus we obtain a set of chains (see (\ref{cep1}), (\ref{cep}), (\ref{cep2}), and (\ref{se1})), which are closely related to the construction of asymptotic decompositions and various other applications.

-The main purpose of our work is to study the connection between the following four objects: the heat kernel, the Seeley--DeWitt coefficients, the family of functions, and a fundamental solution of the Laplace operator.
-We show the relation between asymptotic expansion of the heat kernel and a Green function in terms of the new family of functions.
+The main purpose of our work is to study the connection between the following four objects: a local part of the heat kernel, the Seeley--DeWitt coefficients, the family of functions, and a local fundamental solution of the Laplace operator.
+We show the relation between asymptotic expansion of the local part of the heat kernel and a Green's function in terms of the new family of functions.

 We believe that our work will be useful in theoretical and mathematical physics.
 Examples include loop calculations \cite{16}, a recently proposed approach to studying the fermion number \cite{17,18}, as well as application in anomaly theory, in which the same integrals arise as in Section \ref{apl}.
-The field of use may also include a study of integer powers of the Laplace operator.
+The field of use may also include a study of integer powers of the Laplace operator \cite{107}.

 Let us shortly describe the content of the paper.
-In Section \ref{sec:pro} we formulate the background, give basic information about the heat kernel method, and briefly introduce the Hankel transform within the framework of the work with an exponential operator (see (\ref{g19}) and (\ref{gl9})).
+In Section \ref{sec:pro} we formulate the background, give basic information about the heat kernel method, and briefly introduce the Hankel transform within the framework of the work with an exponential operator, see (\ref{g19}) and (\ref{gl9}).

-Then, in Section \ref{sec:spec}, we define a family of $\Psi$-functions, the main building blocks of which are Seeley--DeWitt coefficients, and prove the key Theorem \ref{th}.
+Then, in Section \ref{sec:spec}, we define a family of $\Psi$-functions, the main building blocks of which are Seeley--DeWitt coefficients, and prove the key Lemma \ref{th}.
 It turns out that the functions can be connected not only by the action of the Laplace operator, but also by a partial derivative with respect to a parameter.
 We also consider two special cases of $\Psi$-functions for integer and half-integer index values.

-In Section \ref{sec:odd} we formulate and prove Theorem \ref{th2} on the relation between the asymptotic expansion of the heat kernel and a special family of fundamental solutions for the odd-dimensional case.
-In other words, we found the Hankel transform of the heat kernel in terms of well-studied Seeley--DeWitt coefficients.
+In Section \ref{sec:odd} we formulate and prove Theorem \ref{th2} on the relation between the asymptotic expansion of the local part of the heat kernel and a special family of fundamental solutions for the odd-dimensional case.
+In other words, we found the Hankel transform of the local part of the heat kernel in terms of well-studied Seeley--DeWitt coefficients.
 We also provide some examples of limit cases, when a mass parameter goes to zero.
 We discuss degeneracy and special cases.